We don’t want to ‘greenwash’ what we do. We are honest and upfront, even when things are not perfect.

 Remember buying local means you are not contributing to one of our biggest enemies, factory farming.

-“Our dry goods are all certified organic, or locally grown.
+Our dry goods are mostly certified organic, or locally grown.

 We source dry goods locally whenever possible, this includes some of our beans, flour and soon, oats.
 Unfortunately, Colorado doesn’t provide the perfect climate for things like almonds and dates so most of our dry goods are shipped in from around the country, and some do come from other countries.

-We receive our dry goods in enormous quantities, in recyclable bags, and are greatly reducing the amount of single use containers you normally get at the store.”
+We receive our dry goods in enormous quantities, in recyclable bags, and are greatly reducing the amount of single use containers you normally get at the store.

-A different kind of rescued product comes from our local producers/suppliers.
+These come from our local producers/suppliers.
 Sometimes companies goof up their products a little bit, mispackage something, produce too much of it, or discontinue a line.

 Whenever we find these, we bring them to you as rescued products.
 Still perfectly good, just not the right fit for other stores.
 Our role in this is to provide a market for this food.
 Doing this we (including you!) have been able to divert so many local products from the trash.